microsoft/Selawik/README.md

 ## File format
 The original multiple-master source files are in the [Glyphs][] editor format.
 Conversion to UFO is provided with designspace files that define the interpolation points.
-If you do not wish to purchase Glyphs, try performing the interconversion with [GlyphsLib][].
+If you don't have access to Glyphs, try using [GlyphsLib][] for interconversion.

   [Glyphs]: https://glyphsapp.com
   [GlyphsLib]: https://github.com/googlefonts/glyphsLib